 What Are the Different Sizes of Tablets?

 Are you taking supplements daily?
 Have you ever noticed that the same type of supplement is available in different sizes?
-Now, let's take a look at the common sizes of tablets on the market.
+Now, let's take a look at the common tablet sizes on the market.

 (Image Source: Supplement Factory)

-Based on the sizes, tablets can be classified into three main types.
+Based on the size of tablets, tablets can be classified into three main types.

 Mini-tablets